-Note that web version is simply a computer web based extension of the WhatsApp account on phone.
+Note that web version is simply a computer web-based extension of the WhatsApp account on phone.
 Any action taken on the phone will apply to WhatsApp Web and vice versa.
 The Web version is not another WhatsApp account.

-That means for you to be able to use the web messenger, you need an active Internet connection on your computer and your Phone and your phone has to be switched on.
+That means for you to be able to use the web messenger, you need an active Internet connection on your computer and your phone has to be switched on.
 You’ll also need to use the latest version of Chrome, Firefox, Opera or Safari as your web browser on your computer.

 How to connect to WhatsApp Web Version!